Mtillmann/circlepacker/readme.md

 - helper functions for reading and writing images
 - passes through original colors
 - fix misc issues with original code
+- offloads circle packing to a web worker
+- works with node

 ## Usage